 Modern media, states, businesses and organizations, all use imagery to spread their message.

-At this point, please do not read beyond the following list of words and let’s do a quick experiment first.
-Close your eyes and think.
 What is the image that comes to your mind with each of these words?

 Criminal, Terrorist, Asylum Seeker or Refugee, Gypsy, Immigrant